 - It’s award-winning.
 At the 2016 NCTJ Awards for Excellence both sports journalism prizes were won by News Associates graduates.
 Ross Lawson, who now works at Sportsbeat, edged out News Associates colleague Will Kelleher, who now works at the Daily Mail, to win trainee sports journalist of the year.
-Richard Amofa, now Daily Telegraph, was named student sports journalist of the year.
+Richard Amofa, now at the Daily Telegraph, was named student sports journalist of the year.
 The year before Nemesha Balasundaram, now Sky Sports News, won the award.

-- We have unrivalled job success.
+- We have an unrivalled job success.
 We have graduates working in a range of sports media jobs, from national newspapers to magazines and football clubs.
 Both successful candidates for the last Sky Sports News graduate scheme were trained by News Associates on this course.

 Tom MacLeod, Sky Sports News

 “Sports journalism taught by sports journalists, I wouldn’t look anywhere else to do your training.”

 Daniel Schofield, The Daily Telegraph

 I want to study sports journalism but what’s the difference between this 35-week NCTJ Diploma in Journalism and the 22-week fast-track qualification at News Associates?

 You will study nine NCTJ modules instead of seven, including communications and public relations, which is important due to the number of sports journalism jobs available at national governing bodies or sports teams.
 You will also receive much more detailed tuition in sports journalism but – importantly – we will prepare you to be a journalist capable of working in any department, so expect a mix of breaking news, politics, feature writing and live blogging too.

 Here’s Ed Higgs, now Sky Sports News, on what makes this course different: